Get Right: Critical reception

-CBBC Newsound collected public reviews of the song by preteens and teenagers between the ages of 11 and 14.
+The song generally received favourable reviews by the music critics, CBBC Newsound collected public reviews of the song by preteens and teenagers between the ages of 11 and 14.
 It was described by some as "individual" and "humming tune".
 "Get Right" was noted for being extremely catchy, with several claiming it "got stuck" in their heads.
 "It's one of the really rubbish annoying trumpety tunes that get stuck in your head for ages", said one preteen, while another commented, "I really like this song it's one of her good songs and wicked to boogie to at a party".
 At the Teen Choice Awards, the song was nominated for "Best R&B/Rap Track" as well as "Choice Party Starter".

-Jack Smith of BBC News called it "older-than-old-skool brass" while comparing it to Beyoncé's music.
+Jack Smith of BBC News called the song "older-than-old-skool brass" while comparing it to Beyoncé's music.
 Kelefa Sanneh of The New York Times called the song "memorable", crediting the general success of Rebirth during its first week of availability to "one of the year's most unusual R&B songs".
 Sanneh praised its saxophone line which allowed it to sound "like nothing else on the radio".The Guardian's Alexis Petridis lauded the song, describing it as "brilliant", with "an almost ruthless precision".
 Mike Schiller of PopMatters noted the single to be "more jazzy and funky than a Jennifer Lopez song has any right to be".
 Schiller said she kept the song "simple", containing "infectious horns and a simple backbeat" which "manages the feat of being the grooviest dance track Lopez has released since J.Lo's 'Play'."
 In a mixed review, Commonsensemedia's Kathi Kamen Goldmark said the song, "percolates with manic horn riffs and the kind of infectious energy that makes thin vocals irrelevant."
 Sal Cinquemani of Slant Magazine agreed, while criticizing her voice, said the "incessant Maceo Parker horn loop of 'Get Right' is obnoxious at best".
 Although also criticizing Lopez's vocals, Nathan Rabin of The A.V.
 Club wrote: